GauravSrivastava-prog/Railway-Management-System/README.md

 - **Check Ticket Status**: Users can check the status of their booked tickets using the PNR number.
 - **Show Available Trains**: Users can view the list of trains currently running.

+## Contributors
+This project was made by:
+- Gaurav
+- Manan
+- Ronak
+- Aadit

 ## Prerequisites
 - Python 3.x
 - `pandas` library